-He joined Vieira de Almeida & Associados in 2006 and is currently a partner in the public law area of practice.
+He joined VdA in 2006 and is currently a partner in the public law area of practice.
 In this capacity, he has been involved in several projects and transactions, mainly in public procurement, public regulation and matters concerning administrative concessions.

-He is the author of various articles and publications on matters within his fields of expertise, and is admitted to the Portuguese Bar Association.
+Rodrigo is the author of various articles and publications on matters within his fields of expertise, and is admitted to the Portuguese Bar Association.